 A Statutory Durable Power of Attorney cannot be used to execute a Will on behalf of the Principal, or to revoke a previously executed Will.
 In most cases it cannot be used to file for divorce on behalf of the Principal, but there may be some exceptions to this.

 If you have been named as an Agent in a Statutory Durable Power of Attorney, make sure you have read the document carefully and understand what powers you have and do not have.

 Medical Power of Attorney

-Whether executing a Statutory Durable Power of Attorney or a Medical Power of Attorney, the Principal must be competent to execute the Power of Attorney.
-He or she must be mentally sound and have the ability to understand what he or she is doing.
-Therefore, if the Principal is suffering from dementia or is unconscious, no Power of Attorney can be executed.
+Whether executing a Statutory Durable Power of Attorney or a Medical Power of Attorney, the Principal must be competent to do so.
+She must be mentally sound and able to understand what she is signing.
+If the Principal is suffering from dementia or is unconscious, no Power of Attorney can be executed.

 If you believe you would benefit from either a Statutory Durable Power of Attorney or a Medical Power of Attorney, contact us!
 We’d be happy to assist.